thearst3rd/OnlyOneShooter/README.md

 ## Credits

+Our game is licenced under the [MIT Licence](LICENCE), so feel free to use our code in your project with a compatible licence.

 ### Sounds

 Any sound not listed here is an original sound created by us.
 All of our original sounds are licenced under [CC0] which means you can use them freely, even without attribution.
 Go nuts!